Cookie Consent by Free Privacy Policy Generator website

 If the benefit cap affects you, your Housing Benefit or Universal Credit will be reduced so that your weekly income is no higher than the current cap levels.

-If you're finding it difficult to cope financially
+Extra help if you're struggling to cope financially

 If the benefit cap affects you and you're finding it difficult to cope financially, we may be able to help you in the short term.